The Australian Code for Responsible Conduct of Research

 The Code was formally adopted at Deakin University by Academic Board in June 2008.
 All active researchers must make themselves aware of the Code and its contents.

-Researchers must also be aware of the Research Conduct Policy and related procedures and guidelines, including those relating to allegations of research misconduct.
+Researchers must also be aware of the Research Conduct Policy and related procedures and guidelines, including those relating to allegations of research integrity breaches.

 Policy and procedures: